 - Sadistic Choice: In order to power up and gain access to the Comms Center, you have to reroute power by throwing one of two switches.
 One will inflict constant excruciating pain on Semken but allow Simon safe passage into the Comms Center, while the other will kill Semken by killing the power to him and let a hostile robot into the area.

 - Tomato in the Mirror: Subverted; he never realizes he's a robot, even when Simon brings up evidence that makes it plainly obvious.
+Like Simon (at first), it's strongly implied that Semken's visual input is being edited before it reaches his seat of conscience, leading him to believe that he is his "original" self, and not a robot with a mind uploaded to it.

 - Voiced by: Kosha Engler